 It felt scary, as I had never experienced period pain before.
 The next month, the pain became worse, and then worse again the month after.
 I began to nervously google and the only word that popped up was “endometriosis”.
 It scared the living hell out of me, as I had just completed reading about Marilyn Monroe’s fight with the disease.
 It felt spooky too, as the condition that I so much dreaded about, had to come to me just moments after learning about it!

 I nervously ignored the period pain, the internet, and went on with my life.
 The period pain increased in intensity and froze my pelvis within months.
 A few weeks later, I experienced a stabbing pain on my left ovary, like it was tugging some mass along.
-The frozen pelvic pain and the subsequent ovarian pain, forced a visit the gynaecologist.
+The frozen pelvic pain and the subsequent ovarian pain forced a visit the gynecologist.

-The ovarian cyst grew within weeks, and I was scheduled for a second laproscopy, just nine months since my last!
-I googled frantically over the internet and stumbled upon various research journals, containing scary, pessimistic jargon which were all far from optimistic.
-What gave me slim hope was the mirena coil and other progesterone pills being researched upon, to exclusively treat endometriosis.
-Also, model Padmalakshmi’s efforts in raising awareness towards the condition, helped me find some hope in the tissue “excision” method, which is what my second laproscopy surgeon also incidentally specialised in.
+The ovarian cyst grew within weeks, and I was scheduled for a second laparoscopy, just nine months since my last!
+I googled frantically over the internet and stumbled upon various research journals, containing scary, pessimistic jargon which was all far from optimistic.
+What gave me slim hope was the Mirena coil and other progesterone pills being researched upon, to exclusively treat endometriosis.
+Also, model Padmalakshmi’s efforts in raising awareness towards the condition, helped me find some hope in the tissue “excision” method, which is what my second laparoscopy surgeon also incidentally specialized in.

-Soon after my second laproscopy, I was put on Zoladex (GnRH agonists) for a couple of months, and prescribed birth control pills for a year straight.
+Soon after my second laparoscopy, I was put on Zoladex (GnRH agonists) for a couple of months, and prescribed birth control pills for a year straight.
 Alongside, I happened to chance upon the wonders of nattokinase, which I gladly took, as I had nothing to lose.
 I sure felt a little better than my last surgery, as the Nattokinase did seem to scavenge the scar tissue.
-I did not however fix my poor diet.
+I did not, however, fix my poor diet.
 The endometriosis and ovarian cysts returned one and half years later, now with a couple more fibroids and more mess like blocked tubes and hydrosalpinx.
-The pain was excruciating, hopeless, and I was bloated, but in the helplessness I felt a glimmer of hope as I reached out for the internet.
+The pain was excruciating, hopeless, and I was bloated, but in the helplessness, I felt a glimmer of hope as I reached out for the internet.